Pringels/cash-machine/README.md

 ## A simple ATM emulator

 Emits a set of bank notes for a given input value.
+The machine will always attempt to return the lowest number of notes.

 ### Usage